 Newark, New Jersey 07102

-If you would like additional support in your Communication Skills or English Composition course, consider attending one or both of the following mid-semester workshops.
+If you would like additional support in your Communication Skills or English Composition course, consider attending one of our mid-semester workshops.
 The workshops are designed to help you tackle various types of essay assignments, organize your ideas, gather quotes, and analyze them effectively.

-Each workshop is held during a free period and again during evening hours in order to accommodate your schedules.
+Each workshop is held during a free period.
 You do not need to register for these workshops, but we do ask that you arrive promptly at the beginning of the session to minimize disruption of the workshop in progress.
 All workshops will be held in Conklin 139.